tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ![imitator_morphs](../images/imitator.png)

 <br>

 We will also use whole genome sequencing data from the African cichlid fish *Astatotilapia calliptera* mapped to a chromosome-level *A. calliptera* assembly.
-These samples were sequenced to an average depth of 5.7x. _this is a test_
+These samples were sequenced to an average depth of 5.7x. *This is a test*.

 <br><br>